The Night the Lights Went Out in Georgia: Reba McEntire

 During 1991, the song was covered by Reba McEntire on her album For My Broken Heart.
 It reached No. 12 on Billboard's Hot Country Songs chart.
 While still a commercially successful release, it broke a string of 24 consecutive top 10 country singles by McEntire.

-Jack Cole directed a music video for the McEntire single, in which the older brother of the story is given the name Raymond Brody.
-The video included spoken dialogue expanding on the song's plot points, including the suggestion that the judge convicted Brody despite knowing Brody was innocent, because he (the judge) feared a trial would expose that he had also had an affair with the wife, played by Playboy centerfold/pin up model Barbara Moore.
-In the video, the little sister, played by McEntire, as a young woman in flashbacks and as a 60-year-old woman, catches her fiancé, Andy, in the act with her brother's wife.
+Jack Cole directed a music video for the McEntire single, which included spoken dialogue expanding on the song's plot points.
+In the video, the older brother of the story is given the name Raymond Brody, and it's suggested that the judge convicted Brody despite knowing Brody was innocent, because he (the judge) feared a trial would expose that he had also had an affair with the wife, played by Playboy centerfold/pin up model Barbara Moore.
+In the video, the little sister, played by McEntire, as a young woman in flashbacks and in the present as a woman in her 70s, catches her fiancé, Andy, in the act with her brother's wife.

 During a promotional tour for the song, Lawrence and McEntire performed the song as a duet on Lawrence's talk show Vicki! using the McEntire backing track.